Planning a Move to Mexico? 7 Tips on How to Find Your City

 • Avoid criminal activity (buying drugs, etc.)

 Yes, this may seem like common sense.
 However, people tend to get into situations that are dangerous by not being aware of their surroundings.
 This is the case in ANY CITY you are in.
+One of the best pieces of advice I can offer is this: Just because a local is fluent in English does NOT mean you should immediately trust them.
+The same goes for expats.
+Take your time to vet anyone and everyone you meet.
+Give the relationship time to develop vs. trusting immeidately.

 10 Most Dangerous Cities in Mexico